 What are data products?

-Data products are processes that use data to give value to a user.
+A data product is a specific process or solution that uses data to address a specific need.
 Google flight alerts are a perfect example of a data product as they use data to notify consumers via email when flights of interest drop in price.
 It’s a great ‘data product’ because it’s completely aligned with the user’s needs, delivering precise information via a method that’s time-sensitive and on-demand.

 Is that different from treating data as a product?